alexmcdoodz/POLF1/README.md

 ## WWW EBI

 ## Future plans
 In our original idea, we wanted to put in the crazy golf concept of having weirdly shaped courses and silly obstacles ect.
-As we began coding the project we decied that this would be too complex for our timeframe, so we stuck to a simple rectangular course and a sand pit obstacle
+As we began coding the project we decied that this would be too complex for our timeframe, so we stuck to a simple rectangular course and a sand pit obstacle.